cchudzicki-ocw-testing/11.255-spring-2021/content/pages/readings.md

 Straus, David (1999).
 "Managing Meetings to Build Consensus" in Lawrence Susskind, Sarah McKearnan, and Jennifer Thomas-Larmer (eds.), *The Consensus Building Handbook.* Thousand Oaks, CA: Sage.
 ISBN: 9780761908449.

-Susskind, Lawrence, Eileen F. Babbitt, and Phyllis N. Segal (1993). ["When ADR Becomes the Law: A Review of Federal Practice" (PDF).](https://susskindreader.mit.edu/sites/default/files/When%20ADR%20Becomes%20the%20Law.pdf) *Negotiation Journal* 9: 59–75.

 Susskind, Lawrence (2006). ["Arguing, Bargaining and Getting Agreement"](https://academic.oup.com/edited-volume/28180/chapter/213052215) in Michael Moran, Martin Rein, and Robert E. Goodin (eds.), *The Oxford Handbook of Public Policy* (Oxford Handbooks of Political Science, Vol. 10).
 Oxford, UK: Oxford University Press.
 ISBN: 9780199548453.

 Susskind, Lawrence (2007). ["Consensus Building, Dispute Resolution and Social Justice."](https://ir.lawnet.fordham.edu/ulj/vol35/iss1/7/) *Fordham Urban Law Review* 35(1): 185–203.

-Susskind, Lawrence and Connie Ozawa (1984).
-"Mediated Negotiation in the Public Sector: The Planner as Mediator." *Journal of Planning Education and Research*, 4(1).
-Pp. 5–15.
+Susskind, Lawrence, Eileen F. Babbitt, and Phyllis N. Segal (1993). ["When ADR Becomes the Law: A Review of Federal Practice" (PDF).](https://susskindreader.mit.edu/sites/default/files/When%20ADR%20Becomes%20the%20Law.pdf) *Negotiation Journal* 9: 59–75.

 Susskind, Lawrence and Jeffrey Cruikshank (1987). *Breaking the Impasse: Consensual Approaches to Resolving Public Disputes*.
 New York: Basic Books.
-Chapters 1–4. (book)
+ISBN: 9780465007509.

-Susskind, Lawrence and Jeffrey Cruikshank (2006). *Breaking Robert’s Rules: The New Way to Run Your Meeting, Building Consensus, and Getting Results*.
+Susskind, Lawrence and Jeffrey Cruikshank (2006). *Breaking Robert’s Rules: The New Way to Run Your Meeting, Build Consensus, and Get Results*.
 New York: Oxford University Press.
-Part 1

-Susskind, Lawrence and Jennifer Thomas-Larmer (1999). *Conducting a Conflict Assessment.
-The Consensus Building Handbook*.
-L. Susskind, S. McKearnan, and J. Thomas-Larmer (eds.)
-Thousand Oaks, CA: Sage.
-Pp. 99–136.
+ISBN: 9780195308365.

 Susskind, Lawrence and Larry Crump (2009).
-Introduction. *Theory and Practice of Public Dispute Resolution* (Multiparty Negotiation, Vol. 2) London: Sage.
+Introduction to *Theory and Practice of Public Dispute Resolution* (*Multiparty Negotiation*, Vol. 2) London: Sage.
+ISBN: 9781412948128.

-Susskind, Lawrence and Patrick Field (1997). *Dealing with an Angry Public: The Mutual Gains Approach*.
+Susskind, Lawrence and Patrick Field (1997). *Dealing with an Angry Public: The Mutual Gains Approach to Resolving Disputes*.
 New York: The Free Press.
-Chapters 1 and 6. (pp. 1–14; 152–197).
+ISBN: 9780684823027.

+Susskind, Lawrence and Connie Ozawa (1984). ["Mediated Negotiation in the Public Sector: The Planner as Mediator" (PDF).](https://susskindreader.mit.edu/sites/default/files/Mediated%20Negotiation%20in%20the%20Public%20Sector.pdf) *Journal of Planning Education and Research* 4(1): 5–15.

+Susskind, Lawrence and Jennifer Thomas-Larmer (1999).
+"Conducting a Conflict Assessment" in

+Lawrence Susskind, Sarah McKearnan, and Jennifer Thomas-Larmer (eds.), *The Consensus Building Handbook.* Thousand Oaks, CA: Sage.
+ISBN: 9780761908449.

 Thayer-Hart, Nancy (ed.)
 (2007). *The Facilitator’s Tool Kit: A Guide for Helping Groups Get Results*.
 University of Wisconsin System Board of Regents